Particular/docs.particular.net/samples/serializers/wire/sample.md

 snippet: config

-## The message send
+## Sending a message

 snippet: message

-## The Output
+## The output

-Since Wire is a binary format there is not much human readable in the message body.
+Since Wire is a binary format, the message body is not human-readable.

 ![](wirebinary.png)